CharlieJJ0115/ChatRoom/README.md

   <img src="How_to_use_img/edit_unsend.png" alt="User profile panel showing New Chat button" width="200">

 - Search messages in the current chatroom and jump to a result.
-  1. Click "room setting" button to open room setting modal
+  1. Click `room settings` button to open room setting modal
-  2. Click "Search Messages"
+  2. Click `Search Messages`

   <img src="How_to_use_img/room_setting_modal.png" alt="groupchat_demo" width="300">